 Special relativity (SRT) and distributed systems: the same intuition

-- There is no universal “now” in SRT: observers can argue about the order of distant events.
+- There is no universal “now” in special relativity (SRT): observers can argue about the order of distant events.

-- But there is no dispute about causation: A affects B only if the signal can travel from A to B.
+- But there is no dispute about causation: A affects B only if a signal can make it from A to B in time.

-- Distributed systems have a similar shape: latency, clock drift, and partitions make one global time unreliable, but causal order still matters.
+- Distributed systems have the same shape: latency, clock drift, and partitions make one global time unreliable, yet causal order survives.

-- Bottom line: order consistent with causality is more important than "perfectly accurate" timestamps.
+- So the practical takeaway: order consistent with causality is safer than “perfectly accurate” timestamps you never actually get.

 Related task